foundriesio/docs/source/reference/zephyr-branching.rst

    The important thing to know is:

-   When Open Source Foundries adds a patch to a repository with an upstream, we add an "OSF" tag in the Git shortlog to make the commit easy to see.
+   When Foundries.io adds a patch to a repository with an upstream, we add an "OSF" tag in the Git shortlog to make the commit easy to see.